Professor Gerard McCormack

 In recent years I have also taught trusts at undergraduate level.

-I have successfully supervised PhD students, including those working on International harmonisation efforts, comparative bankruptcy law and reform in China, corporate governance with particular reference to developing countries, banking and (Islamic banking) law.
+I have successfully supervised PhD students, including those working on International harmonisation efforts, comparative bankruptcy and insolvency law, legal reform in China, corporate governance with particular reference to developing countries, banking and (Islamic banking) law.

 I welcome applications from candidates in these and other areas of international and business law.